Master of Science in Clinical Rehabilitation Counseling Program

 The Master of Science degree in Clinical Rehabilitation Counseling Program Objectives:

-2. To provide a relevant curriculum that intertwines theory with research and practice.
+- To provide a relevant curriculum that intertwines theory, research, and practice.

-3. To assist students to develop a professional identity as a counselor and address the physical and mental health disabilities of clients.
+- To assist students in developing a professional identity as a counselor who addresses their clients’ physical and mental health disabilities.

-5. To promote and encourage students to participate in research, scholarly, and professional development activities.
+- To promote and encourage students to participate in research, scholarly endeavors, and professional development activities.

-6. To collaborate with community mental health and clinical rehabilitation professionals to identify professional and curricula opportunities for students.
+- To stress collaboration with community mental health and clinical rehabilitation professionals to discover new professional and curricula opportunities.